 1. Get High-Quality Attendees

-The Right Price Point
+Right Price Point

 Make sure you cover your overhead whenever you’re coming up with the pricing of your live event.
 Remember, your income won’t come from your ticket sales alone.
 There’s a higher earning potential on the upsells you’re going to make at the live event itself.
 Meaning, you don’t always have to price your tickets high unless it’s the only way for you to cover your costs.

 Often, when you give away free tickets, you get more people who aren’t committed.
 They only come because they want to “check out” your event.
 I don’t know about you, but I don’t want those kinds of people in my seminars.
 The kind of energy they have affects the rest because their goals aren’t aligned.
-They’re not part of the community of committed people.

 One bad energetic spot in the room can ruin the live event.
-This is why it’s important to only keep those who have committed themselves to achieving results.
+This is why it’s important to keep only those who have committed themselves to achieving results.

 Investment is part of the commitment.
 High-quality people invest their money and time when they commit to your live event.
 They pay for their ticket.
 If they’re coming from long distances, they also pay for their travel, accommodation, and food.
 They’re willing to spend hours at your event and to travel for it.